buruzaemon/natto-py/README.rst

 What is natto-py?
 -----------------
 ``natto-py`` combines the Python_ programming language with MeCab_, the part-of-speech and morphological analyzer for the Japanese language.

+``natto-py`` is a package bridging Python and MeCab using FFI (foreign function interface).
+No compiler is necessary, as it is **not** a C extension.
+``natto-py`` will run on Mac OS, Windows and \*nix.

 You can learn more about `natto-py at Bitbucket`_.